scienceai/blog/_posts/science-for-machines.md

 }
 ```

-and realise that ```@id``` properties have been added.
+and we can see that ```@id``` properties have been added.
 These
-properties indicates the URLs where each nodes of the document can be
+properties indicate the URLs where each node of the document can be
 retrieved.
 All the URLs are relative to a base defined in the
 @context.

 <pre><code class="json">"@base": "https://registry.standardanalytics.io/"</code></pre>

-The context also allows machine to know which of the preperties are
+The context also allows machine to know which of the properties are
 indeed URLs.
 For instance, a human can easily understand that

 <pre><code class="json">contentUrl: "founders/0.0.0/dataset/schools/schools.csv"</code></pre>

-indicate a relative URL pointing to the content of the dataset but for
+indicates a relative URL pointing to the content of the dataset but for
 a machine ```contentUrl``` only contains a string.
 If we look closer at our
 context: